 - Omit the meat or protein altogether and double the veggies or add in rice noodles.

-- Additional veggie options are mushrooms, bean sprouts, carrots, or slivered bell pepper.
+- Additional vegetables are mushrooms, bean sprouts, carrots, or slivered bell pepper.

 - For extra flavor, add a drizzle of sesame oil to the filling.

 - For a low-carb version of an egg roll, don’t miss my egg roll in a bowl.
 The filling is customizable and you can turn it into a lettuce wrap instead!